giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 For additional help, see [virtualenv](https://pypi.python.org/pypi/virtualenv).

-#  Initialize a virtual environment
+##  Initialize a virtual environment with virtualenv

 Enter the NDS *src* directory